bywatersolutions/koha-offline-circulation/README.md

 **Settings → Koha Connection Settings** to configure, then **Settings → Download Borrowers DB from Koha** to run it.
-The settings dialog can also schedule a nightly download and refresh automatically at startup when the database is more than a day old — recommended for machines that wipe their drives on reboot (Deep Freeze and similar).
+The settings dialog can also schedule a nightly download and refresh automatically at startup when the database is more than a day old.
+This is recommended for machines that wipe their drives on reboot (Deep Freeze and similar).

 Three download methods are supported: